 An enchanting mural by Michigan-based artist Pat Perry wraps around several walls of Madcap, an award-winning local coffeehouse.
 Perry murals can also be seen in Alaska, Finland, Iraq, Kosovo, Libya, Germany, New Zealand and other far-flung locales.

-You can now take Fulton back west about 1.7 miles to downtown Grand Rapids, or take one of the south streets off Fulton to return to the Wealthy St. starting location for this tour.
+You can now follow Fulton west about a mile to downtown Grand Rapids, or take one of the south streets off Fulton to return to the Wealthy St. starting location for this tour.